0x80/typed-firestore-server/README.md

 addition you pass a handler that gets called for each document, or each chunk of documents.

-The handlers are awaited for each batch of documents, so memory only has to hold on to one chunk at a time, making it possible to iterate over unlimited amounts of documents with constant low memory usage.
+The handlers are awaited for each chunk of documents, so memory only has to hold on to one chunk at a time, making it possible to iterate over unlimited amounts of documents with constant low memory usage.

-The query part is again optional, and without it you will process the entire collection.
+The query part again is optional, and without it you will process the entire collection.

 ```ts